BusselW/Verlough/Console Log.md

-verlofRoosterN.aspx:442 ðŸ User registration check complete verlofRoosterN.aspx:346 ðŸš€ UserRegistrationCheck component initialized roosterApp.js:117 🏠 RoosterApp component initialized react.development.js:199  Warning: Each child in a list should have a unique "key" prop.
+verlofRoosterN.aspx:442 ðŸ User registration check complete verlofRoosterN.aspx:346 ðŸš€ UserRegistrationCheck component initialized roosterApp.js:117 🏠 RoosterApp component initialized
+Y: react.development.js:199  Warning: Each child in a list should have a unique "key" prop.

 Check the render method of `RoosterApp`.
 See https://reactjs.org/link/warning-keys for more information.
     at th